-EDLC-731/831 Doctoral Dissertation Seminar I/II
+EDLC-731/831 Doctoral Dissertation Seminar I/II (1 credit hour per course)

 The class is an intensive course designed to assess candidates' knowledge of critical statistical research concepts; to identify candidates' research topics; and, to initiate candidates' literature review on the stated topics.
 Dissertation Seminar is designed as a semi-structured learning process allowing candidates to work as groups in various stages of the dissertation process.
 Emphasis is placed on development of the first three chapters of the dissertation.